Server: Shannon Miwa

 See the Pen make this stupid dropdown flexy work by shannpersand (@shannpersand) on CodePen.

 The original Drop-in was an isolated iframe that merchants could include on their website as a snippet of code, with a bit of integration.
-It was a product meant to have a low bar for entry which would allow merchants to accept payments easily while not having to go through a lengthy compliance process.
+It was a product meant to have a low bar for entry which would allow merchants to accept payments easily while not having to go through a lengthy compliance process, and included both a web and mobile version.

 I spent much of the first part of the project working on product and feature placement within the Braintree/PayPal ecosystem.
 There was a lot of research done on how the product could coexist with others and whether it should just be killed.